evanminto/html-annex/README.md

 in Chrome, Safari, Firefox, Samsung Internet, Opera, and more.
 Because these standards are built into the browser, Web Components should work with all major frameworks.
 They’re basically just like regular HTML elements!

+### What about server rendering?

+A common complaint about Web Components is that there isn’t a built-in solution for rendering their contents on the server for purposes of SEO and performance.
+But pre-rendering the Shadow DOM on the server is only one possible option.
+The other approach, which HTML Annex uses, is to build fallback HTML on the server and deliver that.
+The fallback content is usable immediately, and once the JavaScript loads, the Web Components can replace it with the full experience.

+This has the added benefit of making components usable in situations where rendering JavaScript framework code on the server is impractical, such as some legacy PHP setups.